escorciav/moments-retrieval/data/interim/yfcc100m/README.md

 - Use images from 001.csv

-- Use all tags as description
+- Use top-10 tags as description